pkaila/asdf-goapp/README.md

 # For example add a plugin for prototool
 asdf goapp add github.com/uber/prototool/cmd/prototool

-# For all options to "asdf goapp add" run
+# For more help run "asdf goapp help"
-asdf goapp add
+asdf goapp help
 ```

 Now you can interact with the goapp-\<tool\> plugin as with any other asdf plugin: